-Brown Sugar, cinnamon and chocolate, combined with pumpkin makes an incredibly tasty muffin.
-Plus these bakery style muffins with big domed top are so easy to make!
+These pumpkin brown sugar muffins topped with cinnamon and brown sugar and chocolate chips, make an incredibly tasty muffin.
+Plus these bakery style muffins with big domed tops are so easy to make!

-In 2011 I made these pumpkin muffins.
+In 2011 I made these pumpkin brown sugar muffins.
 They tasted totally divine, but they turned out flat.

 In my book, muffins aren’t supposed to be flat.
 They are supposed to have big, billowy tops with moist and tender interiors, just like the Rocky Mountains!